 The 1Password desktop app is my favorite tool for managing passwords.
 It's like the 1Password website on steroids.
 Both tools help you store passwords.
 But the desktop app does it faster.
 The website can be slow if you have a slow connection.
+I sometimes find myself in an area where the internet is unreliable so this can really affect me.
 With the desktop app, there's no need to open a browser or wait for a page to load to access your passwords and secure documents.

 The 1Password desktop app shines over its mobile counterpart in several ways.
 For starters, navigating the user interface is much easier on a larger screen.
 It also shows more information with fewer clicks.
 It's also quicker to input data using a physical keyboard.
 You can see what I mean by comparing the desktop app below and the mobile app below it.

 1Password desktop app UI with my Work vault selected

 1Password mobile app UI with my Work vault selected

 All login credentials you add to your desktop app is synced to your mobile app and to the 1Password website.
 So you can login to an app or website from your phone as you would from your PC or laptop.

 Two-Factor Authentication, also known as 2FA, is like having a second lock on your digital door.
 Imagine this.
 Your password is the key to the first lock.
 But what if someone else gets hold of your key?
 That's where 2FA comes in.
 It's your second lock.
 A burglar may crack your first lock, but with 2FA, you've got another level of security.